lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 - Proficiency: While wielding small swords you can add your dexterity modifier as an additional bonus to damage against unnarmored enemies
 - Expertise: Consecutive hits against the same target grant you a cummulative +1 bonus to damage, this effect is lost when attacking a different target.

-### Sword
-- Expertise: Using your reaction to make an opportunity attack grants you an extra attack.
-Which can be used immediately, or when you would normally make an opportunity attack.

 ### Blunt Weapon
 - Expertise: Successful hits with blunt weapons reduce the target's armor class by 2 for 1 round.

 ### Axe
 - Expertise: Your attacks force opponents to make a Strength Saving throw with a difficulty of 10 + your strength modifier, being knocked prone on a fail.

-### Polearm
-- Expertise: Using your reaction to make an opportunity attack grants you an extra attack.
-Which can be used immediately, or when you would normally make an opportunity attack.

 ### Bow
 - Proficiency: You gain the focused shooter ability, at the cost of your movement and bonus action, you gain a bonus to damage equal to your dexterity modifier for this round.